 The details about life in rural Cuba are interesting and the reader is very aware of the aspirations of Cubans after liberation.
 Yet Paterson does not shy away from negative consequences of some of Fidel Castro’s actions.

 The strong message of transforming a country through education, volunteering and allowing everyone to play their part is reason enough to use this as a guided reading text in KS2.
-The language is not too demanding for even some Year 3 pupils and the reasonable length of the text means momentum could be maintained and discussions around learning to read would be interesting.
+The language is not too demanding for even some 8 year old children and the reasonable length of the text means momentum could be maintained and discussions around learning to read would be interesting.
 Despite what might seem a dry topic, the humour and charm of Lora’s voice throughout the retelling of events will appeal to younger readers.

 These notes may be printed freely for use in classrooms but may not be reproduced in any other format without the permission of the author.